John Mercer-Henderson, 8th Earl of Buckinghamshire: Public life

 Buckinghamshire was a Captain in the Oxfordshire and Buckinghamshire Light Infantry.
 He served in the Second World War, seeing action against the Japanese in Burma.
 He also served as a Justice of the Peace for Buckinghamshire in 1952 and was Deputy Chairman of the Committees of the House of Lords between 1952 and 1963.
 Between 1954 and 1963 he was a Deputy Speaker of the House of Lords.
 He was a committed Conservative politician in the House of Lords and campaigned passionately on law and order matters to benefit the nation.
 He was highly regarded by his fellow members of the House who missed his lively speeches on a wide range of socio-political issues.
 He was a dedicated campaigner on juvenile issues and social justice for the lower classes.

 Personal life

-Known affectionately to his friends and family as "Bertie Bucks", he never married and suffered from alcoholism later in life.
+Known affectionately to his friends and family as "Bertie Bucks", he was marred by the whiff of a scandal in his youth but the press did not publish the story and the full details of the "scandal", allegedly involving a young woman.
+He never married and suffered from alcoholism later in life.
 He died suddenly at King Edward VII's Royal Hospital, St Marylebone in London on 2 January 1963.
-He was marred by the whiff of a scandal in his youth but the press did not publish the story and the full details of the "scandal", allegedly involving a young woman.
 He is buried at the Hampden Estate in Buckinghamshire, although for the last years of his life he lived at Little Hampden Lodge.